Joseph P. Kennedy Jr.: Legacy

 In 1946, the Navy named a destroyer after Kennedy, the aboard which his younger brother, the future U.S. Senator Robert F. Kennedy, briefly served.
 Among the highlights of its service are the blockade of Cuba during the Cuban Missile Crisis in 1962 and the afloat recovery teams for Gemini 6 and Gemini 7, both 1965 crewed spaceflights in NASA's Gemini program.
-It was decommissioned in 1973 and is now a floating museum in Battleship Cove, Fall River, Massachusetts.
+It was decommissioned in 1973 and became a floating museum in Battleship Cove, Fall River, Massachusetts.

-In 1947, the Kennedys established the Joseph P. Kennedy Jr. Foundation and funded the construction of the Joseph P. Kennedy Jr. Memorial Hall at Boston College, which is now a part of Campion Hall and home to the college's Lynch School of Education.
-The foundation was led by his youngest brother, U.S. Senator Edward Kennedy until his death in August 2009.
+In 1947, the Kennedys established the Joseph P. Kennedy Jr. Foundation and funded the construction of the Joseph P. Kennedy Jr. Memorial Hall at Boston College, which is a part of Campion Hall and home to the college's Lynch School of Education.
+The foundation was led by his youngest brother, U.S. Senator Edward Kennedy, until his death in August 2009.
 In 1957, the Lieutenant Joseph Patrick Kennedy Junior Memorial Skating Rink was opened in Hyannis, Massachusetts, with funds from the Joseph P. Kennedy Jr. Foundation.

 In 1969, Hank Searls wrote a biography of Joseph Jr., The Lost Prince: Young Joe, the Forgotten Kennedy.
 A television movie based on Searls' book won a primetime Emmy in 1977.
 Peter Strauss played Kennedy as an adult and Lance Kerwin played him as a teenager in the film.
-He was also portrayed in the 1990 TV miniseries The Kennedys of Massachusetts by Campbell Scott.
+He was also portrayed in the 1990 TV miniseries The Kennedys of Massachusetts by Campbell Scott and in the 1993 TV miniseries JFK: Reckless Youth by Loren Dean.
+He is also character in the musical Grey Gardens which has him getting engaged to Little Edie.
+He will be portrayed by Nick Robinson in the upcoming miniseries Kennedy.